williamkoh0206/SEO-Keywords-Planner/README.md

 SEO Keywords Planner is a web application designed to provide keyword performance visualizations.
 Business can use the web app for Search Engine Optimization SEO.
 It built from flask with serpApi.

 ## Data Collection and Processing
 - **Data Source for Demonstration**: The application utilizes the demo_json_data to display the demonstration.
-It uses cityu keyword as the demo data
+It uses keyword "cityu" as the demo data
 - **Data Source for Live Search**: The application utilizes the serpi API to fetch real-time keyword performance data.

 ## Running the Application